 Losartan can also be combined with hydrochlorothizide and is called by the brand name Cozaar-Comp.

 This medicine is only available on prescription.
 It comes as tablets.

 Most adults aged 18 years and over can take losartan.

 Children aged 6 years and older can take it, but only to treat high blood pressure.

-Your doctor may prescribe losartan if you've tried taking similar blood pressure-lowering medicines such as ramipril and lisinopril in the past, but had to stop taking them because of side effects such as a dry, irritating cough.
+Your doctor may prescribe losartan if you've tried taking similar blood pressure-lowering medicines such as ramipril and lisinopril, but had to stop because of side effects such as a dry, irritating cough.

-- have had an allergic reaction to losartan or other medicines in the past
+- have ever had an allergic reaction to losartan or any other medicine

 - have diabetes